rauhs/klang/README.md

 to use this library somewhat differently in order to elide any logging for production (see below).

+# Log message layout
+Each log message *internally* has the following fields:

+* `:time` is a `goog.date.Date` instance.
+Either user supplied or filled when logged
+* `:ns` is a `string` holding the namespace where the log came from.
+User supplied or the empty string "".
+* `:type` is a `keyword` specifying the "type" of a log message.
+This can really be anything you want.
+But most people will use `:INFO`, `:ERROR` or `:WARN` and the like.
+* `:msg` the actual log message.
+Is always a vector, even if a single item.
+This allows for arbitrary parameters passed to the various logging functions.

 # Use cases
 The library can be used for different use cases.